 What is Quantitative Analysis?

 Quantitative analysis is the process of collecting and evaluating measurable and verifiable data such as revenues, market share, and wages in order to understand the behavior and performance of a business.
 In the past, business owners and company directors relied heavily on their experience and instinct when making decisions.
-However, with the era of data technology, quantitative analysis is now considered a better approach to making informed decisions.
+However, with data technology, quantitative analysis is now considered a better approach to making informed decisions.

 Quantitative Analysis Techniques